-While the United States enjoys one of the safest food supplies in the world, the Centers for Disease Control estimates that 1 in 6 people gets sick from a foodborne illness each year, with fresh produce accounting for nearly half of these illnesses.
-Produce encounters many opportunities for microbial contamination with fecal pathogens during growing, harvest, and distribution, whether through direct exposure to manure or through contact with contaminated water, soil, containers, equipment, or workers’ hands.
+While the United States enjoys one of the safest food supplies in the world, the Centers for Disease Control and Prevention (CDC) estimates that one in six people get sick from a foodborne illness each year, with fresh produce accounting for nearly half of these illnesses.
+Produce encounters many opportunities for microbial contamination with fecal pathogens during growing, harvest, and distribution, whether through direct exposure to manure or through contact with contaminated water, soil, containers, equipment, or workers.
 Fresh produce is frequently eaten raw and so may not undergo heating or other processing that would kill pathogenic organisms.
 Preventing produce from coming into contact with these organisms is the best way to prevent foodborne illness related to fresh produce.

 Connecticut: Connecticut Department of Agriculture